Creating Change

 1. Appreciating or Valuing

-Recognize that you as a group have many good qualities.
-Ask yourselves if those qualities shine through your actions, or whether what the world sees is different from what you know to be good about the group.
-Remember those things that are best about your group as you move onto the next phase.
+Recognize that your group has many good qualities.
+Ask if those qualities are reflected in your actions, or whether those outside your group see something different.
+Keep these qualities in mind as you move on to the next phase.

 As a team or group, ask yourselves: